amitmse/in_Python_/Neural Network/README.md

 ### 1. Linear Activation Function:

-	Range is -infinity to infinity.
-Not possible to use backpropagation as the derivative of the function is a constant. no matter how many layers in the neural network, the last layer will be a linear function of the first layer so a linear activation function turns the neural network into just one layer.
 	A neural network with a linear activation function is simply a linear regression model.
+No matter how many layers in the neural network, the last layer will be a linear function of the first layer so a linear activation function turns the neural network into just one layer.
+Backpropagation can't be used as
+	the derivative of linear function is a constant.
+	Range: -infinity to infinity.

 ### 2. Non-linear Activation Functions:

 	It makes it easy for the model to generalize or adapt with variety of data and to differentiate between the output.
 It allows backpropagation because they have a derivative function which is related to the inputs.
 	It allows “stacking” of multiple layers of neurons to create a deep neural network.
 Multiple hidden layers of neurons are needed to learn complex data sets with high levels of accuracy.
 	Below are few non-linear activation functions:

 #### 2.1 Sigmoid or Logistic Activation Function:

-	Sigmoid Function curve looks like a S-shape.
+	Sigmoid Function looks like a S-shape.
 The logistic sigmoid function can cause a neural network to get stuck at the training time.
 The softmax function is a more generalized logistic activation function which is used for multiclass classification.
 The main reason why we use sigmoid function is because it exists between (0 to 1).

-	Vanishing gradient problem.
+	Problem: Vanishing gradient.

 ![Function](https://github.com/amitmse/in_Python_/blob/master/Neural%20Network/Sigmoid.PNG)